Chart pattern: Harmonic pattern

 Traders use the Potential Reversal Zone (PRZ) as an important level of support/resistance in their trading and price action strategy.

-Candlestick Pattern
+Candlestick pattern

 In technical analysis, a candlestick pattern is a movement in prices shown graphically on a candlestick chart that some believe can predict a particular market movement.
 The recognition of the pattern is subjective and programs that are used for charting have to rely on predefined rules to match the pattern.
 There are 42 recognized patterns that can be split into simple and complex patterns.

 Steve Nison is the person who introduced candlesticks to the West.

-There are hundreds of candlestick pattern available which are discussed in Steve's book Japanese Candlestick Charting Techniques.
+Below is a list of commonly used candlestick patterns: